KrishnaGarg/ocaml-project/README.md

 - testcase1.ml contains the test cases for testing every statement individually
 - testcase2.ml contains the single test case of 29 lines.

+For DSL verification, [CoqIDE](https://coq.inria.fr/download) is required.
+Run `verified-dsl.v` by opening CoqIDE

 # Credits
-Joint work with Sutanu Ghosh
+Joint work with Sutanu Ghosh for DSL implementation in OCAML